Search This Blog

 Now that he realized he was having a lucid dream, he thought this was an opportunity to have some fun!
 He liked being alone with a beautiful girl his own age.
 In a lucid dream you could do anything you pleased and nobody could say anything about it.
 Nobody could blame him if he took a dream girl into his arms and smacked her down with kisses.

 Loren at the girl again.
 She was really there and she was gorgeous.
 He stepped close to touch her, but his nose touched what felt like cold glass.
 His hands touched the glass, too.
 This was a bummer.
 Why was it that he couldn't get a break, not even in his own dreams?
 If he couldn't touch her, he could at least look at her, and what he most wanted to look at were her legs.
 Wow!
-Her babydoll pajamas were very short, and she had knockout thighs!
-Legs like that should be dancing on a stage!
+Her pajamas were very short, and she had knockout thighs!
+Babes like her were meant to be chorus girls dancing on a stage!

 Worried that he would soon wake up, he began speaking.
 "You're a pretty one!
 Why don't you come around to this side and get to know each other?"